Chart Color Schemes

 Population growth drivers in Maningrida are slightly above average based on AreaSearch's ranking of recent, and medium term trends

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and post-2032 estimations, AreaSearch applies age cohort growth rates provided by the ABS in its latest Greater Capital Region projections (released in 2023, based on 2022 data).
-Considering projected demographic shifts, Maningrida's population is expected to increase just below the median of regional areas nationwide by 2041.
-Aggregated SA2-level projections indicate a growth of 344 persons by then, reflecting a gain of 33.9% over 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, and to estimate growth across all areas in the years post-2032, AreaSearch is applying growth rates by age cohort to each area, as provided by the ABS in its latest Greater Capital Region projections released in 2023 based on 2022 data.
+Considering the projected demographic shifts, a population increase just below the median of regional areas across the nation is expected for Maningrida.
+The suburb is expected to grow by 348 persons to 2041 based on aggregated SA2-level projections, reflecting a gain of 34.1% in total over the 17 years.

 Frequently Asked Questions - Population